-Bangkok is one of the cheapest cultural destinations in the world, and a busy, vibrant metropolis.
+Bangkok is becoming more and more popular as a backpacker destination in Thailand.
+And that’s for a good reason: the city is one of the cheapest cultural destinations in the world, and a busy, vibrant metropolis.

 There is something for everyone – an amazing variety of Wats (ornate Buddhist temples) studding the modern landscape of the city, a busy and exciting nightlife, immense street markets and small, charming ones, flower gardens and exotic shows!

 The food is delicious, varied and affordable, and accommodation is well-priced and easy to find!
 Check out the best times to go, the best activities and tours, and a detailed itinerary to plan your perfect stay in this BKK guide!

 Worried you might not be able to see enough of Bangkok?
 Don’t worry, we’ve put up the best Bangkok itinerary you could wish for.
 Don’t miss out on anything!